yangchenyun/ask/README.md

     update(id, data) => data
     delete(id) => data

-The data above is the data structure of each command.
+The `data` above is the data structure is defined as:

+    {
+      id: String,
+      command: String,
+      description: String,
+      private: Boolean
+    }

 ### The structure of local cache directory(First Edition)
 Like `git`, ask cab be total local.
 By default, all the commands will be cached in `~/.ask` direcotry.